crgreenwood/kubernetes-the-hard-way/README.md

 # Kubernetes The Hard Way

+This is adaptation of Kelsey Hightower's work for IBM Cloud Kubernetes Services (IKS) and is currently very much a WIP.
+Until this notice is removed it should considered to be part finished and should be ignored!
+If you find that this work is part finished and you want to help me finish it off please submit a pull request with your updates.

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
-If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).
+If that's you then check out [IBM Cloud Kubernetes Service](https://console.bluemix.net/docs/containers/container_index.html#container_index), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.